lorenzo-rovigatti/comp_bio_notes/all_atom.md

 \Delta P_\text{tail} = 2 \pi \rho^2 \int_{r_c}^\infty \vec{r} \cdot \vec{f}(r) r^2 dr = \frac{16}{3} \pi \rho^2 \epsilon \sigma^3 \left[ \frac{2}{3}\left(\frac{\sigma}{r_c} \right)^9 - \left(\frac{\sigma}{r_c} \right)^3 \right].
 $$

 Note that this is the contribution that should be added to $P$ if one wishes to estimate the pressure of the true (untruncated) potential, rather than the true pressure of the truncated potential[^true_pressure].
+This is a specific example of a more general lesson: one should always be aware of the consequences of any approximation that is introduced in the model, weighing in advantages and disadvantages and, if possible, finding a way to correct the results *a posteriori*, as in this case.

 A common way of removing the divergence in Eq. [](#eq:truncation) is to truncate and shift the potential: